By Dr. James M. Dahle, WCI Founder

-If your career goals entail working for a qualifying employer (military, VA, academia, CHC, direct employment by a non-profit hospital) and you made a significant number of IDR payments during your training, PSLF is pretty much a no-brainer for anyone with a significant number of student loans.
+If your career goals entail working for a qualifying employer (military, VA, academia, CHC, direct employment by a non-profit hospital) and you made a significant number of IDR payments during your training, PSLF is pretty much a no-brainer for anyone with a large number of student loans.

-PSLF for Docs Who Deferred in Residency
+PSLF for Doctors Who Deferred in Residency

 Before we get into the spreadsheet, let's talk about the assumptions that went into it.

-- Second, the Y-axis is your adjusted gross income.
+- The Y-axis is your adjusted gross income.
 That's line 7 on the new 1040.
 It is NOT your gross salary or your total income.
 What deductions live between your gross income and your adjusted gross income?
 The main ones for docs are retirement account contributions, HSA contributions, and health insurance premiums.
 So maxing those things out can reduce your adjusted gross income, reduce your required IDR payments, and increase the amount forgiven via PSLF.

 The final extreme, the lower right corner, is where things get interesting.
-This is a doctor with an income of $600K and a debt burden of $600K.
-If you run the numbers, this doctor will pay $4,693/month for 10 years, a total of $559K and THEN have the remaining $401K forgiven.
+This is a doctor with an income of $600,000 and a debt burden of $600,000.
+If you run the numbers, this doctor will pay $4,693/month for 10 years, a total of $559,000 and THEN have the remaining $401,000 forgiven.
 Not too bad for a DTI that isn't even particularly high (1X).